Merkel empathizes with struggling culture sector | DW | 28.04.2021

 There have been calls for an amendment to the German federal constitution that would guarantee a "right to culture."
 However, even if such a right was anchored in the Basic Law, Merkel said this would not give culture professionals a legal claim to financial support.

-The fact that many culture workers can no longer earn a sustainable living also hurts them mentally.
+The fact that many in the sector can no longer earn a sustainable living also hurts them mentally.
 Actor Farouk El-Khalili told the chancellor of his psychological struggles after having taken a job in retail during the theater closures, and now finding himself in need of government assistance.

 In the course of the conversation, the chancellor repeatedly crossed her fingers and wished luck to those affected.
 She was short on solutions, however.
 "I can't sugarcoat this, I can only hope that this time passes quickly."